I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 Online | Sydney's Inner West

-I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.
-Online | Sydney’s Inner West
+I support people with recovery from religious and spiritual trauma, narcissistic abuse, and the rebuilding of identity.

 Welcome